 Q: Why are people coming to the bigger cities?
 What is it like working in a factory?

-A: For young people they do have more opportunities outside, but if you are older it’s not ideal to still working at the factories.
+A: For young people, they do have more opportunities outside, but if you are older it’s not ideal to still working in the factories.
 I noticed many of my coworkers in the factory are not happy.
 The boss of those factories also prefers to have younger workers.

 But I still feel like you shouldn’t still be a migrant worker if you are older.
 I see myself that they suffer a lot working in the factories.
 If I get older I wouldn’t work at a factory, I would rather go home and continue my own business.